 By changing your mindset, you could save a fortune.

 Divine from Live and Earn in Canada

-As a travel blogger and a person that is always looking to save money, I am constantly on the lookout for tools and resources that I can use to cut cost.
+As a travel blogger and a person that is always looking to save money, I am constantly on the lookout for tools and resources that I can use to cut costs.
 I am currently in the process of booking a family trip to the beautiful island of Mauritius and tickets can be pretty expensive.

 To save money on flight, we changed our travel dates significantly.
-Instead of traveling in July, we are saving over a $1000 traveling in October.
+Instead of traveling in July, we are saving over $1000 traveling in October.
 I also used Google Flights to help me track and pick dates were flight tickets are much cheaper (see tip #4).
 This allowed me to save an additional $350.

 Where: find the cheapest place to fly

 If you love to travel, and you want to explore everywhere you might not have limitations about where to go.
 If you don’t mind where you’ll end up and you just want to find the cheapest place to fly to there are a few tools that will come handy.